spanners/dissertation/dissertation/diss.markdown

   affiliation: The University of Bath
 tags: [programming, psychology, HCI, user experience]
 abstract: |
-  This dissertation provides groundwork in doing user participation studies for logging input device data during the use of a browser-based Interactive Development Environment [IDE], whose implementation is described herein.
-  Furthermore, the IDE has been used to conduct studies comparing the cognitive load experienced in two languages, Elm and JavaScript, during the completion of a basic task: modifying code to restrict the movement of a 2--D box from leaving the bounds of a frame.
-The metric of number of mouse clicks in code regions, (*difficult*, *simple*, *task-relevant* and *not-task-relevant*), has been selected as an operationalisation of the concept of *thrashing* [@Lopez2012a] as being indicative of cognitive load during task completion.
-  **The study found...**
+  This dissertation provides a browser-based Integrated Development Environment [IDE] that logs input device data --- for the purpose of performing user participation studies --- whose implementation is described herein.
+The IDE is then used to conduct studies comparing the cognitive load experienced with two languages, Elm and JavaScript, during the completion of a basic task: modifying code to restrict the movement of a 2--D box from leaving the bounds of a frame.
+In order to do this comparison, the metric of `number of mouse clicks per code region` is selected, as an operationalisation of the concept of *thrashing* [@Lopez2012a], as being indicative of cognitive load during task completion.  **The study found...**
 ...

 # Introduction